-Nagasaki University Kenya Research Station is an overseas research site that has been established through the "Program to Establish Infectious Disease Research Network" funded by the Ministry of Education (MEXT) in September 2005- March 2010.
-Since April 2010, the site received renewed funding from MEXT under the "Tropical Medicine, Emerging Infectious Disease and Clinical Epidemiological Research Program to Establish Education and Research System for the collaboration of Kenya and Japan".
+Nagasaki University Kenya Research Station is an overseas research station that was established through the "Program to Establish Infectious Disease Research Network" (Sept.
+2005- Mar.
+2010) and"Tropical Medicine, Emerging Infectious Disease and Clinical Epidemiological Research Program" (Apr.
+2010-Mar.
+2016) funded by the Ministry of Education (MEXT) in Japan.
+Since April 2016, the site received renewed funding from MEXT titled, "Program for Research and Capacity Development Toward Infectious Diseases Control" to establish an education and research collaboration platform for Kenya and Japan".

-The goals of this project are to strengthen the Kenya Research station, to train young researchers on research of emerging and re-emerging infectious diseases, and to collaborate with local researchers on long-term research projects.
+The goals of this project are to strengthen the Kenya Research station, to train young researchers on emerging and re-emerging infectious diseases, and to collaborate with local researchers on longterm projects.